It's the fastest three hours in media, hosted by me, the inimitable, often imitated, never duplicated L. Rushbo behind the golden EIB microphone.

 They can't say there is no inflation.

-But they can't tell you the gas price isn't what it is when that's what you're paying for it.
+I mean, they can do that, but they can't tell you the gas price isn't what it is when that's what you're paying for.

 Great to have you, sir, on the program from right up the road.